Avonmouth and Lawrence Weston Port Communities Resilience Fund

 A proportion of the funding has been allocated to regeneration of the high streets.

-This will largely involve improving the look and feel through improvements to street furniture and signage to help address the issues raised by residents and traders during surveys in late 2016.
+This will largely involve improving the look and feel through improvements to street furniture and signage, known as 'street scene' improvements.
+This will help address the issues raised by residents and traders during surveys in 2016 and through ongoing consultation with local community organisations.

 Jobs and enterprise